B-Kibor/The-Aesthetic-Frame/Readme.md

 3. Filter – Filter movies based on selected genre

-4.Trending & Popular Sections – Highlighted selections based on release date and movie details
+4.Trending & Popular Sections – Highlighted selections based on release date

 5. Movie Details Modal – View more information about a movie in a Bootstrap modal